 - ABLE results: final reports, volunteer materials, and more

-ABLE is a major new project that will use butterflies to indicate the future health of Europe’s environment.
-The main aim is to create a representative butterfly monitoring network across as many countries as possible in order to improve the targeting and efficiency of conservation measures within the European Union.
-To do this, it will develop a suite of indicators that can inform EU biodiversity and land use policies, including the Common Agricultural Policy.
-The data will also be used to help assessing the health of Europe’s pollinators as part of the EU Pollinator Initiative.
+The main aim of the ABLE project was to create a representative butterfly monitoring network across as many countries as possible, in order to improve the targeting and efficiency of conservation measures within the European Union.
+To do this, it developed a suite of indicators that can inform EU biodiversity and land use policies, including the Common Agricultural Policy.
+The data will also be used to assess the health of Europe’s pollinators as part of the EU Pollinator Initiative.

-The project will involve thousands of volunteers across Europe who will contribute data in a standardised way into a central database (the European Butterfly Monitoring Scheme - eBMS).
-It builds on existing Butterfly Monitoring Schemes that are running in twenty countries, but will extend these to other countries that currently do not have schemes.
-Target countries include Austria, Bulgaria, Croatia, Cyprus, Denmark, Greece, Hungary, Italy, Latvia, Malta, Poland, Portugal, Slovakia.
+The project involved thousands of volunteers across Europe who contribute data in a standardised way into a central database (the European Butterfly Monitoring Scheme - eBMS).
+Building on the Butterfly Monitoring Schemes that were already running in 20 countries, the ABLE project established new schemes in a further 10 countries: Portugal, Italy, Hungary, Austria, Cyprus, Croatia, Czech Republic, Malta, Bulgaria and Poland.

-The ABLE project is a partnership between Butterfly Conservation Europe, the Centre for Ecology and Hydrology (UK), the Helmholtz Centre for Environmental Research (UFZ, Germany), Dutch Butterfly Conservation and Butterfly Conservation (UK).
-It is funded by a service contract from the European Union Directorate for the Environment, for an initial period of two years from 2019-20.
+The ABLE project was a partnership between Butterfly Conservation Europe, the Centre for Ecology and Hydrology (UK), the Helmholtz Centre for Environmental Research (UFZ, Germany), Dutch Butterfly Conservation and Butterfly Conservation (UK).
+It was funded by a service contract from the European Union Directorate General for the Environment, for an initial period of two years from 2018-20.

 1. Produce policy-relevant butterfly indicators for a range of habitats, analyse results and disseminate findings to policy makers and the public;

-We will continue to work closely with volunteers, partner organisations, land owners and managers, National Park Authorities, EU Institutions and EU Member State Administrations to engender their support for butterfly monitoring.
+Following the completion of the ABLE project, the project partners will continue to work closely with volunteers, partner organisations, landowners and managers, National Park Authorities, EU Institutions and EU Member State Administrations to engender their support for butterfly monitoring.
 This support, together with tangible infrastructure and support provided through this project, will give a strong signal of the ambitions of the EU and its Member States to develop sustainable butterfly monitoring to deliver key biodiversity indicators.

-1. New butterfly monitoring schemes, with coordinators and networks of volunteers started in a further 6-8 EU countries where there are no schemes at present;
+1. Establish new butterfly monitoring schemes, with coordinators and networks of volunteers in the 6 EU countries that have no scheme at present;

-2. Some further development of fledgling schemes in 5-7 EU countries to increase their sustainability and encourage their contribution of data to the expanding eBMS database;
+2. Some further development of fledgling schemes, established by the ABLE project in 10 EU countries, to increase their sustainability and encourage their contribution of data to the expanding eBMS database;

 3. Hold a workshop for existing and new eBMS partners to exchange experiences, share learning and encourage ongoing engagement post 2020;